- Played Nikki in the musical series of VOTE at Rockwell Table and Stage.

-- Proud to be joining East West Players cast of Next to Normal as Diana/Understudy.
+- Ovation Award winning musical East West Players cast of Next to Normal as Diana/Understudy.

 - Christine (Lead)- Indie film Nanay Ko written and directed by Mallorie Ortega, DP Matthew Halla.